keewenaw/dvwa-guide-2019/low/Challenge 1: Brute Force.md

 All set?

-When we ran our command, we didn't actually give a way for Hydra to authenticate to our target page.
+Here's what happened: When we ran our command, we didn't actually give a way for Hydra to authenticate to our target page.
 Hence, without us knowing, Hydra actually ran the attack againt <b>/dvwa/login.php</b>.
 Since the error message for that page isn't the same as our target, Hydra can't really tell what a valid credential set is.
 So it just throws out the first 16 passwords in rockyou.txt at random for each of Hydra's 16 process threads (see the Hydra parameter screenshot above for why it's 16).

 So is there a way we can give or trick Hydra into using a valid session, so that it can "see" the actual target?